 A regular divorce is not necessarily complicated.
 Regular divorce can be either contested or uncontested.
 In an uncontested divorce, you and your spouse agree on all aspects of the divorce.

-This includes issues such as property division and child custody and visitation.
+This includes issues such as property division, child custody, and visitation.
 You and your spouse then enter into a marriage settlement agreement that states the terms you have agreed upon.

 In a contested divorce, there are one or more issues that you and your spouse cannot resolve.
 Contested divorce cases can be settled in a variety of ways.
 The most widely known resolution is when a judge decides the contested issue at trial.
 However, alternative forms of dispute resolution, such as mediation or settlement, are much more common.